fiji low season

 5. You’ll Avoid the Crowds

 Perhaps one of the biggest perks of travelling in the low season in Fiji is that feeling of having a place to yourself.
-Resorts are less crowded, you won’t find too many activities or accommodation that are fully booked, and the staff during activities and in your accommodation will have more time to cater to your needs.
+Resorts are less crowded, you won’t find too many activities or accommodations that are fully booked, and the staff during activities and in your accommodation will have more time to cater to your needs.
 Let’s be honest, crowds and enjoying some relaxed “Fiji time” don’t go well together, so experience Fiji in the low season!

 © Pixabay

 In the same spirit as the above point, the low season in Fiji isn’t packed with school holidays.
 With the exception of the Christmas period, it’s unlikely during any other time in the low season that you’ll find the swimming pools too overcrowded with children or have that annoying kid kicking your seat in the plane.
-To really ensure that you don’t share your holiday with screaming children, take a look at our 10 Best Adult-Only Resorts in Fiji.
+To really ensure that you don’t share your holiday with screaming children, take a look at our 20 Best Adults-Only Resorts in Fiji.

 © Pxhere